 Klara is passionate about the non-profit sector, leading social impact initiatives, and working with her community.
 A graduate from the John Molson School of Business at Concordia University, Klara has worked for different charitable organizations such as Shorefast, where she worked on rural community economic development, Experiences Canada, where she worked directly with youth across the country, and the Banff Forum, one of Canada’s preeminent public policy forums.
 Klara was most recently Director of Communications for a candidate in the recent Quebec provincial elections.
 In her free time, Klara enjoys running ultra-marathons and participating in triathlons – another way in which she connects with her community in Montreal.

 Kara Mintzberg has been involved with British Columbia’s Jewish community for years.
 She has won local and provincial awards for projects she’s developed for several mission-driven organizations, including being the youngest recipient of Jewish Federation of Greater Vancouver’s Young Leadership Award.
 Kara earned her MBA and MA from Brandeis University, and her BA from the University of British Columbia.
-She is an avid skier – snow and water – and currently volunteers as a Board member for Jewish Addiction Community Services (JACS) Vancouver.
+She is an avid skier – snow and water.

 Regina Shimov is an experienced database specialist working with Salesforce for over 6 years.
 She was born in the USSR and raised in Israel, where she completed a BSc at the Technion in Haifa.
 She has been operating in the philanthropy sector in Toronto since 2015, specializing in reporting, integration, and optimization of the Salesforce database.
 Regina believes that the non-profit sector is vital for the solidarity and resilience of every community, and is proud to be part of it.
 Thus, she is a big supporter of Chai Lifeline Canada and volunteers in her free time at the JRCC.